Melly Goeslaw: 1999–2009: Solo career

-In 1999, Goeslaw started her solo career with her self-titled debut album, which sold well.
+In 1999, Melly Goeslaw started her solo career with her self-titled debut album, which sold well.
 Her second album, the soundtrack for the 2002 teen movie Ada Apa dengan Cinta?
 (What's Up with Love?, literally What's Up with Cinta?), in which most songs were sung by her and written by her and her husband, led to her being more popular as a solo artist than with Potret; she was also given the nickname the Queen of Soundtrack.
 Its soundtrack later won Best Soundtrack at the Indonesian Film Festival.

-Goeslaw later provided the soundtracks for 2003 film Eiffel...
+Melly Goeslaw later provided the soundtracks for 2003 film Eiffel...
 I'm in Love, 2005 film Apa Artinya Cinta?
 (What's the Meaning of Love?), 2007 film The Butterfly, and 2009 film Ketika Cinta Bertasbih (When Love Prays).
 She considered the writing of songs for Ketika Cinta Bertasbih to be more difficult than her previous work in teen romantics, as it was a religious film.
 As such, she felt that she had to be extra careful.

-In 2005, Goeslaw released a story collection she had written to celebrate her tenth years as a singer.
+In 2005, Melly Goeslaw released a story collection she had written to celebrate her tenth years as a singer.
 One of the stories, "Tentang Dia" ("About Him (or Her)"), was later filmed by Rudy Soedjarwo, the director of Ada Apa dengan Cinta?.
-In 2008 Goeslaw wrote and sang "Dibius Cinta" ("Drugged by Love") for the Cicakman 2: Planet Hitam (Cicakman 2: Black Planet) soundtrack with Malaysian singer and film director Yusri, from the band KRU.
-Goeslaw permitted to help with the scoring after watching the original Cicak Man.
+In 2008 Melly Goeslaw wrote and sang "Dibius Cinta" ("Drugged by Love") for the Cicakman 2: Planet Hitam (Cicakman 2: Black Planet) soundtrack with Malaysian singer and film director Yusri, from the band KRU.
+Melly Goeslaw permitted to help with the scoring after watching the original Cicak Man.

-After initially refusing to perform solo concerts because of creative differences with the event managers, in 2009 Goeslaw held her first concert, "Glow, Melly Live in Concert", at Senayan Stadium in Jakarta.
-The concert was directed by John Fair Kaune and produced by Krisdayanti's KD Productions, featured a "virtual duet" with Goeslaw's deceased father and was divided into two portions, one featuring songs from her time with Potret, and one with songs from her solo career.
+After initially refusing to perform solo concerts because of creative differences with the event managers, in 2009 Melly Goeslaw held her first concert, "Glow, Melly Live in Concert", at Senayan Stadium in Jakarta.
+The concert was directed by John Fair Kaune and produced by Krisdayanti's KD Productions, featured a "virtual duet" with Melly Goeslaw's deceased father and was divided into two portions, one featuring songs from her time with Potret, and one with songs from her solo career.
 It also featured new songs written by Hoed especially for the concert.
 The following year she was head of Kampung GASS, an organising committee for a concert celebrating the 200th year since the founding of Bandung.